-Breathing: If a person breathes large amounts of this chemical, move the exposed person to fresh air at once.
-If breathing has stopped, perform mouth-to-mouth resuscitation.
+Breathing: RESPIRATORY SUPPORT - If a person breathes large amounts of this chemical, move the exposed person to fresh air at once.
+If breathing has stopped, perform artificial respiration.
 Keep the affected person warm and at rest.
 Get medical attention as soon as possible.
-(NIOSH, 2016)
+(NIOSH, 2022)

 AEGLs (Acute Exposure Guideline Levels)No AEGL information available.

 ERPGs (Emergency Response Planning Guidelines)No ERPG information available.

 |Vinyl fluoride (75-02-5)||570 ppm||6200 ppm||37000 ppm||LEL = 26000 ppm|

 indicates value is 100% or more of LEL.